la2050/archive/_projects/2015/t4t-orgs-mobile-makers-space-with-reimagined-resources.md

     and outreach to communities.
 The material we use will be donated from manufacturers who receive a tax receipt as our thank you for their donations.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    At T4T.org we are use to working within a budget.
-We will buy the truck and hire the staff we need to get started.
-We will rely on volunteers and manufacturers donations to make up the difference.
-We don’t go over budget because we don’t have anywhere to draw the money from if we did go over budget.
-We have learned to work within our means.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "PLAY Budget                                             $100,000.00\t\r\n\r\nVehicle\t\r\n14-passenger van\t                                       35,000.00\r\nSignage\t                                                         2,500.00\r\nInternal Build-Out (shelving, etc.)\t         2,500.00\r\nSalaries\t\r\nOutreach Coordinator (part-time)\t       20,000.00\r\nInventory Manager (part-time)\t               10, 000.00\r\n3D Printer/Laser cutter/Tools                      10,000.00\r\nVisitations\t\r\n$500 per set up x 30 - \r\nFacilitation/Replenishment\t                       15,000.00\r\nGas/Mileage\t                                                 5,000.00\r\n\r\nTOTAL\t                                                    $100,000.00"
   How do you plan to scale the success of your proposal?: >-
     We see this as a pilot project and with the data collected and successes measured we will approach a car company to support more vehicles as well as